LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

   }
 ```

-Example: During the Black History Month, the users are more likely to look up Michelle Obama in the context of "BLACK VOICES" category rather than in the context of "WEDDINGS", "PARENTS", or "STYLE" categories.
+Example: During the Black History Month, it is possible that the user is looking up Michelle Obama in the context of "BLACK VOICES" category rather than in the context of "WEDDINGS", "TASTE", or "STYLE" categories.

 All hits MUST contain Michelle Obama in the headline field.
 Having the phrase "BLACK VOICES" in the category is not required.
-However, if a document contains the phrase "BLACK VOICES" in the category field, then assign a higher score to that document so that it is shown higher in the search results.
+However, if a document contains the phrase "BLACK VOICES" in the category field, this document will be given a higher score and shown higher in the search results.

 ```
 GET news_headlines/_search